RUrlus/carma/docs/source/basic_usage.rst

 Examples
 ########

-On a high level `carma` provides three ways to work Numpy arrays in Armadillo:
+On a high level `carma` provides four ways to work with Numpy arrays and Armadillo:
 See the :doc:`Function specifications <carma>` section for details about the available functions and the examples directory for runnable examples.

 Manual conversion